jduffield65/Isca/docs/Isca/socrates.md

            overwrite_data = .false.     !
 If .true. and data already exists in $GFDL_DATA/name, it will be overwritten. compile = .false.            !
 If .true. it will recompile the codebase before running the experiment. max_walltime = '02:00:00'    !
-Maximum time that job can run e.g. '01:00:00' would be 1 hour (Slurm info).
+Maximum time that job can run e.g. '01:00:00' would be 1 hour (Slurm info). delete_restart_files = .true.    !
+Only want to save 1 restart file /
-        /

         &main_nml